-Kenneth J. Brown, a partner at Williams & Connolly since 2010 and Co-Chair of the firm’s Insurance Disputes practice group, focuses on high-stakes commercial trials and other litigation matters.
-He has successfully represented clients before federal and state courts across the United States, as well as a variety of arbitrators, federal and state regulators, and administrative boards.
+Kenneth J. Brown, a partner at Williams & Connolly since 2010, focuses on high-stakes commercial trials and other litigation matters.
+He also serves as Co-Chair of the firm’s Insurance Disputes practice group.
+Ken has successfully represented clients before federal and state courts across the United States, as well as a variety of arbitrators, federal and state regulators, and administrative boards.

 Ken’s practice spans a range of substantive areas, including commercial and financial services litigation, class actions and class arbitrations, insurance disputes, consumer protection and unfair trade practices cases, trade secrets, misappropriation of ideas, and First Amendment litigation.
 His pro-bono work includes various civil, criminal, and administrative matters in the Washington, D.C. area.